boydorr/rdiversity/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## Downstream dependencies
+## Reverse dependencies

-There are currently no downstream dependencies for this package.
+There are no reverse dependencies.